'They're alive': Rescuers dig out avalanche survivors in Italy

-Rescuers are digging to free up to six people found alive under the avalanche that buried a luxury mountain hotel in Italy almost two days ago, a fire department official said on Friday.
+Eight people were found alive on Friday two days after being buried under a massive avalanche that hit a luxury mountain hotel in central Italy, a Civil Protection official said.

-“They are alive.
-We are talking to them,” Luca Cari, spokesman for the national fire brigade, said by telephone from the scene.
-Cari said six survivors had been found, while an Alpine Rescue official said there were five.

-One of the survivors is a young girl, Deputy Interior Minister Filippo Bubbico said, speaking in the nearby town of Penne, where he is monitoring the rescue for the government.
+Titti Postiglione told reporters that two of the survivors had already been pulled clear of the snow and debris which destroyed the isolated Hotel Rigopiano on Wednesday.
+Rescuers were digging to free the remaining six people.

+“Finding these people gives us further hope there are other survivors,” Postiglione said.

 More than 30 people, including four children, were in the building when the avalanche slammed into it, officials said, reducing much of it to rubble and spreading debris across the valley floor.

+Helicopters have been dispatched with equipment and doctors to help extract and evacuate the survivors.

+The disaster struck the hotel in the Gran Sasso park late on Wednesday afternoon amid a driving snowstorm, just hours after four earthquakes with a magnitude above 5 rattled the area.

-As much as 5 metres of snow covered much of what is left of the hotel, said Walter Milan, a member of the Alpine Rescue service who is on the scene.
+As much as 5 metres of snow covered much of what is left of the hotel, said Walter Milan, a member of the Alpine Rescue service who was on the scene.
 Only sections of the spa and swimming area were intact, he said.

-The government is meeting on Friday and is expected to declare a state of emergency.

 An investigation into the tragedy has been opened by a court in Pescara amid accusations that the emergency response was slow.
 The first rescuers arrived amid a snow storm on skis early on Thursday morning, some 11 hours after the avalanche.

-Giampiero Parete, a chef who was a guest in the hotel, had gone to his car to get some headache medicine for his wife when the avalanche struck.
+Giampiero Parete, a chef who was a guest in the hotel, had gone to his car to get headache pills for his wife when the avalanche struck.
 His wife and two children, aged six and eight, are still missing.

 Parete called his boss, Quintino Marcella, with his cell phone at 5:40 p.m. on Wednesday, just after the avalanche had struck, asking him to call for help.

-“He told me: ‘The hotel has collapsed’” Marcella said in an interview with RAI state TV, but Marcella said the local prefecture did not immediately believe him, so he kept calling until he was assured help was on the way some two hours later.Report Typo/Error
+“He told me: ‘The hotel has collapsed’” Marcella said in an interview with RAI state TV, adding that the local prefecture did not immediately believe him.
+He kept calling until he was assured help was on the way some two hours later.Report Typo/Error